Operations

 K-9 Unit

-The K-9 Unit consists of three handler/canine teams, Deputy Dickason/K-9 "Rajah", Sergeant Tweryon/K-9 "Asa" and Deputy Tudoreanu/K-9 "Ivo", and is supervised by the Commander of Operations.
+The K-9 Unit consists of three handler/canine teams, Deputy Dickason/K-9 "Brax", Sergeant Tweryon/K-9 "Asa" and Deputy Tudoreanu/K-9 "Ivo", and is supervised by the Commander of Operations.
 They are currently assigned to power shifts for optimal coverage.
 The canine teams must go through extensive training and continuing certification.
 All of the canines are "dual-purpose", which means they are trained in multiple functions such as tracking, building searches, article searches, handler protection and narcotics detection.
 The three teams provide numerous community service demonstrations every year and are used regularly by various school administrators to conduct drug ‘sniffs’ within the local schools.

 Patrol